robmarkcole/damn_hot_pie/README.md

 # Raspberry Pi DHT sensor website app

 Python3 fork.
-Run with > python3 run_app.py -s 22
+For DHT-22 run with > python3 run_app.py -s 22

 This app lets you to view your DHT readouts online in a form of interactive plot.